1. The sign on the right warns of a village or town ahead suggesting a 30km/hour speed.

 Answer: B

-3. The sign on the right warns of a sharp winding road ahead.
+5. The sign on the right warns of a dangerous mountainside road on the left of the road ahead.

 A. Right